Content from Introduction

 The static power draw of a computer is how much electricity is drawn when in an idle state.
 The static power draw varies by configuration and hardware components, but all parts have some static power draw.
 This is one of the reasons that PCs, laptops, and end-user devices have power-saving modes.
 If the device is idle, it will eventually trigger a hibernation mode and put the disk and screen to sleep or even change the CPU’s frequency.
 These power-saving modes save on electricity, but they have other trade-offs, such as a slower restart when the device wakes up.

-Servers are usually not configured for aggressive or even minimal power saving.
+HPC systems are usually not configured for aggressive or even minimal power saving when idle.
 Many use cases running on servers demand total capacity as quickly as possible because the server needs to respond to rapidly changing demands, which leads to many servers in idle modes during low-demand periods.
-An idle server has a carbon cost from both the embedded carbon as well as its inefficient utilization.
+An idle server has a carbon cost from both the embedded carbon as well as its inefficient utilisation.
+This is one reason why the goal of many HPC systems is to maximise utilisation.

 Key Points

-- Electricity is a proxy for carbon, so building an application that is energy efficient is equivalent to building an application that is carbon efficient.
+• In regions of high carbon intensity electricity production, electricity is a good proxy for carbon, so using HPC in an energy efficient way is equivalent to using HPC in a way that is carbon efficient.

-- Green software takes responsibility for its electricity consumption and is designed to consume as little as possible.
+• Green HPC use takes responsibility for its electricity consumption and considers how this relates to carbon emissions.

-- Quantifying the energy consumption of an application is a step in the right direction to start thinking about how an application can operate more efficiently.
-However, understanding your application’s energy consumption is not the only story.
+• Quantifying the energy consumption of your HPC use is a step in the right direction to start thinking about how you can operate more efficiently.
+However, understanding the energy consumption of your use of HPC is not the only story.
 The hardware your software is running on uses some of the electricity for operational overhead.
-This is called power usage efficiency (PUE) in the cloud space.
+This is called power usage efficiency (PUE) for HPC systems (and for computing resources hosted in data centres more generally).

-- Understanding this gives green software practitioners a better insight into how their application behaves with respect to energy consumption in the real world.
+• Understanding this gives us a better insight into how your HPC use behaves with respect to energy consumption in the real world.

 Content from Carbon Awareness